 Resources & Opportunities

-At Beloit College, there are many ways that physics students extend the curriculum beyond the walls of their classrooms.
+At Beloit College, there are many ways that students in the Department of Physics, Engineering, and Astronomy extend the curriculum beyond the walls of their classrooms.

-Physics majors also have the opportunity to present the results of their research, internships, and study abroad experiences at various conferences and symposiums, including:
+Physics majors also have the opportunity to present the results of their research, internships, and study abroad and off-campus study experiences at conferences and symposiums, including:

 - Beloit College Annual Student Symposium